opencit/ppix-oob-utility/README.md

-1. Clone or download the repository from github and execute the following command in your IPMItool enabled VM:
+1. Clone or download the repository from GitHub and execute the following command in your IPMItool enabled VM:

-	ln -s <your_github_repository_location>/ppix-script/src/main/script/ota.sh /usr/local/bin/ota
+	`$ ln -s <your_github_repository_location>/ppix-script/src/main/script/ota.sh /usr/local/bin/ota`

-2. Make sure you have bc package installed:
+2. Make sure you have th bc package installed:

-	bc -version
+	`$ bc -version`

 	In case this package is missing install it in your VM.
 For Ubuntu the command is as follows:

-	sudo apt-get install bc
+	`$ sudo apt-get install bc`

-1. Now yo can execute the available commands provided:
+1. Now you can execute the available commands provided:

 			discovery						Determines the status of TXT and dTPM features.